junxit/us-congress-bills-111/metadata.md

 - 2010-04-20 — Mr. Cleaver moved to suspend the rules and pass the bill, as amended.
 - 2010-04-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2651)
 - 2010-04-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2651)
+- 2010-04-22 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.